 December 29, 1874

 11. He appeared on the census in 1880 in Shenandoah, Schuylkill, PA.
-24 On Center Street in Shenandoah: Benjamin Beacher (age 35, occupation miner) and living in his household are his wife, Sarah Jane (33); daughters Emma (10), Laura (8), Sallie (6) and Angeline (5), son Benjamin (3),and daughter Mary (1).
+25 The 1880 census recorded on Center Street in Shenandoah: Benjamin Beacher, miner, 35, living with wife, Sarah Jane, 33; daughters Emma, 10, Laura, 8, Sallie, 6, and Angeline, 5, son Benjamin, 3, and daughter Mary, 1.
 Everyone and their parents were born in Pennsylvania.